1. Contact information

 a) Contract data

 We collect, process and store the data you provide when you order from us or become a subscriber of our services.
 In addition, we store and process data about the order and payment history.
+We do not share you email information with third parties for marketing services.

 b) Log data